michellejm/ConflictUrbanism-InfraPolitics/Tutorials/05_SpatialAnalysis.md

 First we will upload the shape file of Johannesburg at the sub place level.
 Then we will add the census data to get a census map of Johannesburg.
 Then we will add the lat/long of the mines in the area, and create buffers around them.
 These buffers will represent the sphere of influence of each mine.
 We will then use a spatial join and proportional split to count the number of people living within 2km of the mine, and determine what the breakdown by race is.

 #### Data
+THe DAta and shapefiles for this tutorial are in the [Data Folder for the class](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/tree/master/Data/05_SpatialAnalysis), which you can download with the Green button again, or with the desktop app.
 Johannesburg
 1. JHB Census at the subplace level
 2. JHB Subplace Boundaries